-Parking
+Parking Privileges

 The campus parking facilities are the property of the Leon County School Board.
 Parking on campus is a privilege, not a right.
 This privilege is available to seniors and juniors with an approved parking permit, and is based on space available.
-Students must maintain a 2.0 GPA each nine-week grading period in order to maintain their parking space.
-Previous years' obligations must be cleared prior to permits being issued.
+Juniors and Seniors (by cohort year) must maintain a 2.0 GPA each nine-week grading period in order to maintain their parking space.
+Previous years' obligations and any Attendance Failures must be cleared prior to permits being issued.